juangallostra/roguelike-tutorial/README.md

 ## List of modifications

+Below you can find a list of things that I have done, up to he point were I am currently, different from the tutorial:

 - Instead of each object drawing and clearing itself, rendering is handled by an independent class (`Renderer`).
 - The player class is in charge of handling its key events.
 It receives the key pressed and decides how to act.
 - The game map is a class instead of a list of lists.